 - Friendship House Day Care Center for Children

-The community generously gave over one million dollars in just 42 days to enable the hastily formed Lakeside Legacy Foundation.
+In 2002, in an unprecedented groundswell from the local community which generously gave over two million dollars in just 42 days to enable the hastily formed Lakeside Legacy Foundation to meet a deadline, and purchase the property, and save it for the community.